 Honda Accord Oil Burning

-You may be experiencing low oil levels in your Honda Accord and this is causing the engine to burn oil.
-There are a few things you can do to try and resolve the issue, such as changing out the engine oil or flushing out the system with water and debris.
+You may be experiencing low oil levels in your Honda Accord, causing the engine to burn oil.
+You can do a few things to try and resolve the issue, such as changing out the engine oil or flushing out the system with water and debris.

-If these methods don’t work then you will need to bring your car into a mechanic for further inspection and possible repairs.
+If these methods don’t work, you must bring your car to a mechanic for further inspection and possible repairs.

-Be sure to keep an eye on your Honda Accord’s oil level so that this doesn’t become a recurring problem.
+Be sure to monitor your Honda Accord’s oil level so this doesn’t become a recurring problem.
 In addition, make sure you drive safely by following all of Honda’s safety guidelines for driving in cold weather conditions.

 Causes Of Honda Accord Oil Burning